Hey you, get out of my head!

 It just added fuel to my already fretful mind.

-So, I deliberately switched my focus to “how I’d feel when I’m offered the job.”
+So I deliberately started switching my focus to “how I’d feel when I’m offered the job.”

-I diverted my time and focus from the unhelpful worries and anxiety to productive research.
+I then diverted my time and focus from the unhelpful worries and anxiety to productive research.

 I started learning about the company, and potential interview questions to practise.